Reporting an absence

 Where your child has a medical or dental appointment, we require sight of the appointment card of which we will take a copy for our records.
 It is preferable, where possible, that we know about the appointment as far in advance as possible.
 Where possible, please make any medical/dental appointments out of school hours.

 The law does not grant parents an automatic right to take their child out of school during term time.
 If the request is for an absence in term time you must have parental responsibility and be the parent with whom the child normally lives with.
 Permission must be sought in advance and must be for exceptional circumstances.
-If you do not have parental responsibility and/or normally live with the child you must seek consent of the parent who does and that person should complete the Absence Request Form which is either available from our website or from the Administration Team at school.
+If you do not have parental responsibility and/or normally live with the child you must seek consent of the parent who does and that person should complete the Absence Request Form which is either available below or from the Administration Team at school.
+This form should be completed and handed in to school or emailed to email@example.com a minimum of 4 school weeks before the required date and should include details of any other school age siblings and where they attend school.
+It is a requirement to make requests for each student to each school.
 The school will only consider requests from that parent and absence will only be authorised in exceptional circumstances.

 When deciding whether to allow term time leave, for any reason, the school will only consider: